All-Optical Photonic Crystal Bolometer with Ultra-Low Heat Capacity for Scalable Thermal Imaging: Discussions

 The key innovation enabling this performance is the use of a photonic resonator for the readout, distinguishing it from both non-resonant electric transducers and resonant mechanical sensors.
 This approach provides several advantages.
 First, it is inherently immune to the Johnson-Nyquist noise of resistive elements (C1).
-Second, it allows for high-speed operation (C2) at atmospheric pressure (C3).
+Second, its low heat capacity allows for high-speed operation (C2).
 Third, its wire-free optical readout provides a scalable FPA architecture, avoiding the interconnect density and parasitic thermal load of ROICs (C4).
 Other resonant bolometers based on nanomechanical systems require vacuum operation to prevent viscous air damping from degrading the mechanical quality factor \cite{ekinci_nanoelectromechanical_2005, LandauLifshitz1982FluidMechanics}, a fundamental requirement for their readout.
-Our optical cavity, by contrast, is insensitive to the surrounding pressure (C3): the gas environment primarily adds a convective contribution to the thermal conductance $G_\mathrm{th}$, so in a TRN-limited implementation the background pressure simply sets the desired bandwidth–detectivity operating point.
+Our optical cavity readout, by contrast, is insensitive to the surrounding pressure (C3), which can be convenient for operation at ambient conditions.

 The performance of our device demonstrates the viability of a heterogeneously integrated photonic platform for thermal sensing.
 While our system's sensitivity is currently limited by technical noise in our off-chip measurement apparatus, the bolometer pixel itself is not subject to the on-chip electronic noise sources that can limit conventional devices.
 The architecture, which combines foundry-fabricated silicon photonics with specialized, separately-engineered components, provides a flexible foundation for future development.
-We identify three distinct pathways for future improvement towards the fundamental limits of our platform: enhancing the optical readout, optimizing the bolometer's thermal properties, and developing scalable manufacturing techniques.
+We identify three distinct pathways for future improvement toward the fundamental limits of our platform: enhancing the optical readout, optimizing the bolometer's thermal properties, and developing scalable manufacturing techniques.